matrixmosaic/drone/README.md

 5. /api/ops/drone/capacity/get/{serialNumber}

 This method exposes the service end point for checking drone battery level for a given drone.
-It takes the drone drone serialNumber as path parameter
+It takes the drone drone serialNumber as path parameter;
 With default settings , the request and response schema can be viewed at [http://localhost:9090/drones/docs/swagger-ui/swagger-ui/index.html#/dispatch-controller/getDroneWithLoadItems ]( http://localhost:9090/drones/docs/swagger-ui/swagger-ui/index.html#/dispatch-controller/getDroneByState )